osusam28/ideajam-dash/README.md

 AngularJS application project experimenting with the authentication functionality offered by Google Firebase.
 The application uses the [angularFire](https://github.com/firebase/angularfire) library to interact with Firebase's realtime database and email/password authentication services.

+Also uses an adaptation of [d3 layout](https://github.com/jasondavies/d3-cloud) word cloud library.
+This functionality is still in progress.

+## Instructions and Use
+Navigate to the root of the application "ideajam-dash/" to open it up.
+It will redirect to the login screen if any other path is entered instead.

 There are three accounts, corresponding with the 3 functionalities of this application

 __music / musicpj15__